Anne Truitt: Work

 At her first show at André Emmerich's gallery, Truitt exhibited six works of hand-painted poplar structures, including Ship-Lap, Catawba, Tribute, Platte, and Hardcastle.
 André Emmerich would go on to be her longtime dealer.
 Truitt was introduced to Emmerich through Kenneth Noland, who Emmerich also represented.
 In accounts of her first solo show, one can see the chauvinistic undertones that were present in the 1960s New York art world.
 Greenberg, Rubin, and Noland chose Truitt's work to exhibit and organized the placement of the show without any input from Truitt herself.
 They often referred to her as the “gentle wife of James Truitt” and Emmerich encouraged Truitt to drop her first name to conceal her gender, in the hopes that this would help the exhibition's reception.
 After her first solo show, Greenberg declared in his essay "Recentness of Sculpture" (1967) that Truitt's work "anticipated" minimalist art.
-Greenberg's statement is sensationalist as Judd, Robert Morris, and Dan Flavin had showed their work prior to hers.
+Greenberg's statement is sensationalist as Judd, Robert Morris, and Dan Flavin had shown their work prior to hers.

 Truitt's drawings are not often remembered when considering her body of work.
 For much of the 1950s, Truitt worked in pencil, acrylic, and ink to create not only studies for later sculptures, but drawings that existed independently as works of art.
 Truitt is also known for three books she wrote, Daybook, Turn, and Prospect, all journals.
 In Prospect, her third volume of reflections, Truitt set out to reconsider her "whole experience as an artist"—and also as a daughter, mother, grandmother, teacher and lifelong seeker.
 For many years she was associated with the University of Maryland, College Park, where she was a professor, and the artists' colony Yaddo, where she served as interim president.